Skip to main content Skip to navigation

 Core modules

-The structure of the course reflects the structure of the subject.
-You will take core lecture modules (concentrated mainly in the first two years), which introduce and develop the fundamental concepts, such as those of quantum theory and electromagnetism, and cover the mathematics used in physics.
+You will take core lecture modules which are concentrated in the first two years.
+These introduce and develop the fundamental concepts, such as those of quantum theory and electromagnetism, and cover the mathematics used in physics.

 You will also choose modules from lists of options.
 These are largely concerned with seeing how the basic concepts can explain the phenomena we observe.
 Examples include the light emitted and absorbed by stellar matter, and the response of the liquids, solids and gases, which we meet on a daily basis, to the mechanical, electrical and thermal forces acting on them.